Mindfulness-Based Therapy in Greenacres, and Online Across Florida

 What is Mindfulness-Based Therapy?

+Mindfulness practice can take many forms in the context of therapy.
+Mindfulness-based interventions can include talk therapy, health education, relaxation training, and social skills training.
 Mindfulness practice shows up in the research literature and strategies of most therapeutic methods.
 It’s that important.

 How Does Mindfulness Work?